-A recent report from Nerd Wallet indicates that the average credit card debt for indebted households is $15,607.
+A recent report from Nerd Wallet indicates that the average credit card debt in U.S. households is $6,741.
 That’s a lot of interest paid on credit card balances.
 If you’re carrying a credit card balance, that might be one of your biggest money wasters.

 2. Overdraft bank fees

 The average overdraft fee in the U.S. was $24.38 in 2020, according to the Forbes Advisor website.
 (A bank charges an overdraft fee when you don’t have enough money in your account to cover a transaction.)
 Pay attention to your finances and avoid overdrawing your account, or you’ll waste your money on needless fees.

 Using data from 2019, the Bureau of Labor Statistics discovered that the average annual expenditure on dining out for a household is $3,526, and the annual average expenditure for entertainment is $3,050.
 According to the Census Bureau, median household income for 2019 was $68,703.
 It’s not unreasonable to say that the average American household spends 9.57% of its income on dining out and entertainment alone.

 You might not think dining out and entertainment are a waste of money, but there are certainly ways in which you can have fun and stay fed for less.

 The National Resources Defense Council estimates that Americans waste $165 billion a year (about $529 per person) to throw out food.
 And you know how often you let the lettuce go bad in your fridge, or buy a bunch of parsley just to use a few sprigs.
 Not to mention that special oil, dressing or specialty food that you need for one recipe and never use again.

 5. Gym membership